401(k) withdrawal rules: How to avoid penalties

 The bottom line

-Withdrawing money from your 401(k) before age 59 ½ usually results in taxes and costly penalties, but there are several ways to withdraw money penalty-free.
-Still, it may be best to not touch your retirement savings until you’re retired.
+Withdrawing money from a 401(k) before age 59 ½ usually results in taxes and costly penalties, but there are several ways to withdraw money penalty-free.
+Still, it may be best to not touch retirement savings until retirement.

-Compounding can have a significant impact on helping to maximize your retirement savings and extend the life of your portfolio.
+Compounding can have a significant impact on maximizing retirement savings and extend the life of a portfolio.
 You lose out on that when you take early distributions.

-It’s always possible for unforeseen circumstances to arise before you reach retirement.
-Being aware of the penalty exceptions allows you to make informed decisions, and possibly avoid paying extras and fees.
-However, it’s also important to explore your other options.
+It’s always possible for unforeseen circumstances to arise before retirement.
+Being aware of the penalty exceptions allows for informed decisions, and to possibly avoid paying extras and fees.
+However, it’s also important to explore other options.

 If you’re considering an early 401(k) withdrawal, use the Empower 401(k) Early Withdrawal Calculator to run the numbers and learn how much you’ll owe in taxes and fees, as well as the projected account loss as a result of the withdrawal.